 Splash Pad and Picnic Shelter

-During the summer months, children can cool off at the splash pad, which is open from Memorial Day through Labor Day.
-The splash pad is located near the playground, and also near a picnic shelter.
+Children can cool off at the splash pad during the summer months, which is open from Memorial Day through Labor Day.
+The splash pad is located near the playground and a picnic shelter.
 Parents can watch their children play in both areas from the shaded seating.

 Walking Path and Sports Fields

-A paved, 1.25-mile walking path goes all around the park, and is a popular loop for walkers and runners.
-Roy G. Holland Memorial Park also has a baseball/softball diamond, basketball courts, soccer field and a sand volleyball court.
-There is also a whole lot of open space to run or fly a kite.
+A paved, 1.25-mile walking path goes all around the park and is a popular loop for walkers and runners.
+Roy G. Holland Memorial Park also has a baseball/softball diamond, basketball courts, a soccer field, and a sand volleyball court.
+There is also a lot of open space to run or fly a kite.

 Winter Farmers Market